-Debra Allcock Tyler’s approach to this challenging subject is characteristically engaging as she adopts a different ABBA tune as the theme for each chapter.
-Frank and real-life examples firmly to the fore, she mixes leadership theory with practical advice delivered straight from the shoulder.
+Debra Allcock Tyler’s approach to the challenging subject of trusteeship is characteristically engaging as she adopts a different ABBA tune as the theme for each chapter.
+Mixing leadership theory with practical advice and real-life examples, she dispenses her wisdom straight from the shoulder.

 What does it cover?